 If you plead GUILTY, the Judge will immediately assess a fine plus court costs.
 Once a defendant has been fined, the Judge will give the defendant a date by which to have the fine paid in full.
 Fines and costs are paid at the Champaign County Circuit Clerk’s Office, at the Champaign County Courthouse, 101 East Main Street, Urbana, Illinois.
 See the Champaign County Circuit Clerk’s website for case information once the case is filed or to pay a case once a sentence has been ordered.

 If you plead NOT GUILTY, the Judge will ask you if you want a bench trial (in front of a judge) or a jury trial.
 The fee for a jury is presently $132.50 for a 6 person jury.
 There is no fee for a bench trial.
 A bench trial will be usually be set at least a month from the original appearance date, whereas a jury trial will be set for the trial call until a jury is available for the case.
 At the trial, you will need to bring in any witnesses you may have to support your case.
-If you do not appear for trial, a default judgment could be entered against you or you may be found guilty in absentia and a warrant will be issued for your arrest.
+If you do not appear for trial, a default judgment could be entered against you or you may be found guilty in absentia and a judgment entered against you.

 Do my parents need to come to court?

-Yes – if you are under seventeen years of age.
+Yes – if you are seventeen years of age or younger.

 Can the City change my court date if I have a good excuse?

 No. If you are unable to attend your court appearance, you should file a written motion to continue and contact the City immediately.
 Depending on the circumstances, the City may not object to a change to your court date, but only the Judge can decide whether your request will be granted.
 If you fail to appear in court without permission of the Judge, a warrant may be issued for your arrest.